 The durability of sheet pile abutments depends on the environmental corrosivity over their lifetime.
-SSPs benefit from being mostly buried in the ground, where corrosion rates are negligible, typically 2.4 mm over 100 years as per Eurocode 3-5 [8].
+Steel sheet piles benefit from being mostly buried in the ground, where corrosion rates are negligible, typically 2.4 mm over 100 years as per Eurocode 3-5 [8].

-In more aggressive environments (salt splashing), several mitigation options are available, including allowing for loss of thickness (sacrificial steel) in the design, organic coating, hot-dip galvanizing, and special "weathering" steel grades.
-The quality of ground condition information outweighs the precision of calculation models and partial factors employed.
+In more aggressive environments (salt splashing), several mitigation options are available, including allowing for loss of thickness (sacrificial steel) in the design, organic coating, hot-dip galvanizing, and special "weathering" steel grades. employed.
 Steel sheet pile abutments offer the advantage of bearing resistance verification during installation, through methods such as measuring driving refusal or using a Pile Driving Analyzer (dynamic load testing).
 Structural integrity verification is also possible using a declutching detector [7].

 The classical corrosion protection for sheet piling is surface coating.
-EN ISO 12944 deals with protection by paint systems and its various parts cover all the features that are important in achieving adequate corrosion protection [9] albeit, accounting for sacrificial steel loss over the section's design life is the most common approach.
+EN ISO 12944 [9] deals with protection by paint systems and its various parts cover all the features that are important in achieving adequate corrosion protection [10] albeit, accounting for sacrificial steel loss over the section's design life is the most common approach.